sanjeevsingh74/san_jeev/README.md

 🌱 Currently advancing my expertise in **Advanced SQL, Predictive Analytics, and Data Storytelling** to stay ahead in the ever-evolving analytics landscape.

-💡 Looking for opportunities to apply my analytical skills and collaborate with dynamic teams to create impactful solutions.

-📊 Let’s connect and harness the power of data together!

 ## 🚀 About Me